TRUSTED BY OVER 82,000 GROWING BUMPS

 • Raw or Undercooked Seafood and Meat: Risk of harmful bacteria and parasites.

-• Unpasteurised Dairy Products: Can contain listeria, which is dangerous during pregnancy.
+• Unpasteurised Dairy Products: Can contain Listeria, which is dangerous during pregnancy.

 • High-Mercury Fish: Such as shark, swordfish, and king mackerel.
 Opt for low-mercury options like salmon and sardines.